 And I’m not alone: secret Facebook groups and online communities are full of women giving each other tips and tricks for increasing their odds of succeeding at IVF.
 Some are rooted in medical fact, while others are basically old wives’ tales — but a select few have become almost rites of passage during IVF, widely known and discussed in infertility circles.

-So, which of these commonly held “myths” are just that and which are actually worth giving a try?
+So, which of these commonly held “myths” are just that and which are actually worth giving a try while undergoing fertility treatments?
 I spoke with CARE Fertility’s Dr. Rudy Quintero to find out.

 Pineapple is already widely believed to induce labor, but can it induce pregnancy itself?
 According to Quintero, the five-day pineapple core regimen is “one of the most popular myths” he hears from his IVF patients.
 While Quintero acknowledges there is a “lot of anecdotal evidence” about the wonders of pineapple, he says there isn’t a lot of scientific data to back it up.